Bipolar II disorder involves periods of depression and periods of elevated mood, called hypomania. This is like mania but less extreme.

 The symptoms tend to appear in early adulthood, but the disorder can develop in children and, more often, teens.

-Doctors do not know exactly what causes bipolar disorder, but the following may play a role:
+Doctors do not know exactly what

 - a variety of genetic factors